johnnguyen2020/ComputerSystems/Assignment8_xv6/README.md

 1. In which file does the the process table exist? proc.c
 2. What is the struct name of the process table? proc ptable
 3. When there is a context switch from one process to another, where are the values of the registers of the old process saved?
 Contexts are stored at the bottom of the stack they descrobe by the stack pointer which holds the address of the contect.
-These registers are edi, esi,ebx, ebp,eip
+The old values are stores in  a context struct in proc.c in the data members as registers edi, esi,ebx, ebp,eip

 4. What are the 6 possible states of a process?
 Also, give a brief phrase describing the purpose of each state.
 	1. Unused - Process is idle and not being used
 	2. Embryo - The new process is currently being created
-	3. Sleeping - Process is blocked for an I/O
+	3. Sleeping - Process is blocked for an I/O or another process or waiting for resources that are currently unavialable
 	4. Runnable - once process is initialized, userinit marks the process as avialable for scheduling by settting the process state as runnable
-	5. Running - process is running?
+	5. Running - process is currently executing
-	6. Zombie - an exited process remains in the zombie state until its parent calls wait() to find out it exited
+	6. Zombie -  an exited process remains in the zombie state until its parent calls wait() or exits/knows it exited

 5. What is the function that does a context switch between two processes? swtch
 6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file).
-The program saves the current registers on the stack, creates a struct context and saves address in old pointer.
-Switch stacks to new and pop previously saved registers
+The program saves the current registers on the stack, creates a struct context and saves address in a pointer and then switches stacks to new and pop previously saved registers.
+More specifically, the kernal maintains a kernal stack for each process and when a context switch occurs, the register values are pushed onto the stack.
+The program switches stacks to the new process that is going to be run and pops off the register values.

 ### Process Startup and running